Sydney: Everything your neighbor has not experienced written by Winnie Sorensen

 Out in the suburbs

 Sydney is huge!
 In fact, it is one of the world's largest cities when you look at the area.
-The city's demographic center is 25 km west of the CBD (Central Business District), which is where most tourists stop.
+The city's demographic center is 25 km west of the CBD (Central Business District), which is where most tourists stay.
 There are more than 600 suburbs in the city, so the possibilities are many!

 Immerse yourself in the museums of Sydney